Top of the page

 Pulmonary edema is the buildup of fluid in the lungs.
 It usually occurs when the heart does not pump blood through the body properly.
 Pulmonary edema can also be caused by another disease, such as liver or kidney failure.
-It can also happen at high altitudes, from a poisoning, or as a result of a near-drowning.
+It can also happen at high altitudes, from a poisoning, or as a result of a non-fatal drowning.

 If you have fluid in your lungs, you may have trouble breathing, be restless, have a fast heart rate, or cough up foamy pink fluid.
 Breathing problems may be worse when you lie down.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 After you call 911, the operator may tell you to chew 1 adult-strength or 2 to 4 low-dose aspirin.
 Wait for an ambulance.
 Do not try to drive yourself.

 Call your doctor or nurse call line now or seek immediate medical care if: